OpenSourceKyle/OpenSourceKyle.github.io/content/pages/me/personal-insights-cheatsheet.md

 ## Myers-Briggs: Commander (ENTJ-A)

-The [Myers-Briggs Type Indicator (MBTI)](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator) is one of the more the popular personality assessments.
+The [Myers-Briggs Type Indicator (MBTI)](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator) is one of the more popular personality frameworks that categorize people into 16 types based on how they perceive the world and make decisions.

 | **Category**        | **Description** |
 |---------------------|-----------------|